GLI Funding Opportunities

 • Unique services not available at the university, such as sophisticated data or chemical analyses.

-Please note that personnel and gift cards are not an allowable expense.
+Please note that personnel. participant reimbursement, and gift cards are not allowable expenses.

 • Can the Dissertation Enhancement Grant be used for travel?